SaifAhammod/SaifAhammod/README.md

 ## ABOUT ME
 - 🔭 I’m currently working on Android App Development.
 - 💼 Founding Member at <a href="https://www.facebook.com/nsuignite" target="_blank">NSU IGNITE</a>
-- 🔧  I’m interested in Robotics, Android Application and Web Development.
+- 🔧  I’m interested in Robotics, Artificial Intelligence, Android Application Development.
 - 🎯 My current goal is to learn Java Script, Python, Unity and Mechine Learning.
 - 📫 How to reach me: I am active in facebook and I also check email regular.
 - 🎨 Fun fact: My fev food is Potato